aimaaan/assignment01/README.md

 - **Student Detail Form (`form.html`)**: Collects student information, utilizing client-side validation for immediate feedback and server-side validation upon submission.
 - **Data Display (`crud.php`)**: Shows submitted student details, demonstrating secure data storage and retrieval practices.
 - **Role-Based Access Control**: Differentiates user capabilities based on their roles.
 Admin users have full access to all features, while user roles can only edit.
-- **Content Security Policy (CSP)**: Implemented in `security_config.php`, it restricts resources the client loads, enhancing protection against XSS attacks by specifying trusted sources.
+- **Content Security Policy (CSP)**: Implemented in `security_config.php`, Implements a strict CSP using the `header()` function to restrict resources the browser is allowed to load, effectively mitigating XSS attacks.
+The policy specifies that scripts, styles, images, etc., can only be loaded from the site's own domain and other defined safe sources.
 - **XSS Defense**: Inputs are sanitized to prevent execution of malicious scripts by using regex implementation on client-side and server-side.
 - **CSRF Protection**: CSRF tokens are generated and validated for each session to prevent unauthorized actions.
 Implemented in `security_config.php` & are called at each of the file that using post request.